TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/TceForm.rst

 Applying properties to FlexForm fields
 --------------------------------------

-Other properties also apply to flex form fields, in this case the full property path including the data structure key has to be set:
+Other properties also apply to :ref:`FlexForm <t3coreapi:flexforms>` fields, in this case the full property path including the data structure key has to be set:

 .. code-block:: typoscript